rodas-j/billboard-predictor/README.md

 # billboard-predictor
+Predicting which song will end up on the billboard.
 Applying a logistic regression model and compare it with a classification tree to evaluate our model’s accuracy.
 Through the use of different models, we were also able to evaluate different trends in our dataset and identify the optimal values for  different audio features.

 # Background